- Children Diagnosed With Cancer: Financial and Insurance Issues

 What is Medicaid?

-Medicaid is a state and federal government program that covers much of the cost of medical care for people with income below a certain level – the level varies from state to state.
+Medicaid is a joint state and federal government program that covers much of the cost of medical care for people with income below a certain level – the level varies from state to state.
 Not all health providers accept Medicaid.

 In past years, Medicaid covered specific groups of people, including: